Get Tech Tips

-If you went to school and learned the “Gas Laws” early on and it seemed boring a LAME but then later things like mass flow rates and air flow conversions and compression ratios seemed HARD.
+If you went to school and learned the “gas laws” early on, you probably thought it seemed LAME.
+Then, later, things like mass flow rates, airflow conversions, and compression ratios seemed HARD.

 It's because HVAC is hard if you don't understand the concepts behind the gas laws, even if you never learn to do the math.

-Matter – Matter is “stuff”, anything that has weight and takes up space
+Matter – Matter is “stuff;” it's anything that has weight and takes up space.

 Volume – How much space the stuff takes up.

 Density – A measure of “compactness” of matter.
-The more dense, the more mass it will have by volume.
-If you let a sponge take its natural shape it is less dense then when you ball it up in your fist and it becomes denser.
+The denser something is, the more mass it will have by volume.
+If you let a sponge take its natural shape, it is less dense than when you ball it up in your fist and becomes denser.

 Temperature – The average intensity of heat energy at that point.
 It is literally the average molecular velocity of the stuff you are measuring.

 An open system allows both matter (mass) and energy to move in and out of a system.
-You can think of this like an open pot of water where water molecules can leave or enter through the top and energy can also enter and leave through the top and through the walls of the pot.
+You can think of this as an open pot of water where water molecules can leave or enter through the top, and energy can also enter and leave through the top and the walls of the pot.

-A closed system can allow energy to enter and leave but the mass of the matter remains fixed.
-This is like a pot of water with a lid tightly sealed on the top or for our purposed the refrigerant sealed inside an air conditioning system.
+A closed system can allow energy to enter and leave, but the mass of the matter remains fixed.
+This is like a pot of water with a lid tightly sealed on the top or, for our purposes, the refrigerant sealed inside an air conditioning system.

 An isolated system means a system that can neither transfer matter (mass) or energy in and out.
-This would be like a cooler full of cold beer with a top tightly sealed and with perfect insulation that would never let any heat in or out.
-In practice this is impossible but if it were the beer would never change temperature once the temperature stabilized inside.
+This would be like a cooler full of cold beer with a top tightly sealed and perfect insulation that would never let any heat in or out.
+In practice, this is impossible, but if it were possible, the beer would never change temperature once the temperature stabilized inside.

-In an open system like an open pot of water or a lake and we heat it, the water molecules on the surface begin to break free and move away as they evaporate.
-This leaves the surface below a little cooler as that high energy molecules leave.
-The lake or pot don’t pressurize when the molecules leave becasue the system is open to the atmosphere.
+If we take an open system like an open pot of water or a lake and we heat it, the water molecules on the surface begin to break free and move away as they evaporate.
+That leaves the surface below a little cooler as those high-energy molecules leave.
+The lake or pot doesn't pressurize when the molecules leave because the system is open to the atmosphere.

-Now, if we add heat in a closed system like a pressure cooker the entire system begins to pressurize as the water evaporates and then boils.
-Energy is being added but the mass can’t change, this leads to a pressure and temperature increase inside the pot.
-If we keep adding more and more heat without a pressure relief the pot will either explode or melt.
+Now, if we add heat in a closed system like a pressure cooker, the entire system begins to pressurize as the water evaporates and then boils.
+Energy is being added, but the mass can't change; this leads to pressure and temperature increasing inside the pot.
+If we keep adding more and more heat without pressure relief, the pot will either explode or melt.

 What is an ideal gas?

-An ideal gas is a gas that obeys the ideal gas law, it’s ideal because it’s good at following rules.
-These ideal gasses walk in a straight line, they don’t run on the playground and they never fish without a proper permit.
-More like an ideal gas behaves in a predictable way with changes in volume, pressure, temperature, and mass.
+An ideal gas is a gas that obeys the ideal gas law; it’s ideal because it’s good at following rules.
+These ideal gases walk in a straight line, they don’t run on the playground, and they never fish without a proper permit.
+More like an ideal gas behaves predictably with changes in volume, pressure, temperature, and mass.

 The problem is, a truly “ideal” gas really doesn’t exist.

-While many gasses behave close to ideal at normal temperatures there is no gas that obeys the ideal gas laws in all conditions.
+While many gases behave close to ideal at normal temperatures, there is no gas that obeys the ideal gas laws in all conditions.